-Discount service and product providers owned or controlled by university or by UT System officers and employees may not participate in the EDP.
+The provider application and selection process does not include a formal or informal appeals process.
+Discount service and product providers owned or controlled by the university or UT System, or their respective officers and employees, may not participate in the discount program.

-- does not constitute or create a contract or an agency relationship between the provider and UT System or the university
+- does not constitute or create a contract or an agency relationship between the provider and UT System or the university;

-- is separate and distinct from the provision of any services through a vendor contract with the university or UT System; and,
+- is separate and distinct from the provision of any services through a vendor contract with the university or UT System; and

 - does not create any legal duty or liability on the part of UT System or the university for any actions of the provider.

-B. Participation Guidelines for Employees
+B. Participation Guidelines for University Participants

-- The university may remove a provider from the program based on complaints from employees or for any other reason deemed to be in the best interest of the university and its employees.
+- The university may remove a provider or a product or service from the program based on complaints from university participants, or for any other reason deemed to be in the best interest of the university and the university participants.

-|UT Counseling & WorkLife Services||713-500-3327|
+|UT Counseling, WorkLife and Wellness Services||713-500-3327|